BertrandConxy/The-Portfolio/README.md

 # The Portfolio Project

 >This is the first portfolio project made at microverse.
->Here there is only a headline part.
+>Here there is Home page.

-It showcase my programming skills and experiences plus links to other projects of mine.
+It showcases my programming skills and experiences plus links to other projects of mine.

 ## Built With